From Young's Lattice to Coinvariants: Further Steps

 \section{Further Steps}

-We conclude by listing what we see as natural directions to extend this work. \begin{itemize} \item {\em Geometry.} It is natural to try to interpret $\mathfrak{p}$ geometrically. $R[z_1, \ldots z_n]^*$ has a geometric realization as the cohomology ring of the full flag manifold $\mathcal{F}_n$ of flags in $\mathbb{C}^n$.
-At the same time, the standard permutation basis of $\mathbb{C}[S_n]$ indexes cells in $\mathcal{F}_n$, allowing us to view $\mathbb{C}[S_n]$ as functions on these cells.
-Since a flag in $\mathbb{C}^{n-1}$ extends to a flag in $\mathbb{C}^n$ by replacing its ambient space $\mathbb{C}^{n-1}$ by an arbitrary $n-1$-dimensional subspace of $\mathbb{C}^n$, there is a natural inductive setting here.
-We hope that having a geometric realization of $\mathfrak{p}$ might also give some insight into the geometric meaning of charge.
+We conclude by listing what we see as natural directions to extend this work. \begin{itemize} \item {\em RSK correspondence.} The appearance of a natural basis (\ref{left_right_tableaux}) for $\mathbb{C}[S_n]$ indexed by pairs of standard tableaux is a strong indication that the {\em Robinson-Schensted-Knuth correspondence} should be lurking nearby.

-\item {\em RSK correspondence}. $\mathfrak{p}$ connects two sets of bases indexed naturally by pairs of standard tableaux.
-For the combinatorially inclined, this is an indication that the {\em Robinson-Schensted-Knuth correspondence} may be lurking nearby.
 RSK is a bijection between permutations in $S_n$ and pairs $(T, T')$ of standard tableaux of the same shape with $n$ boxes, inspired by comparing dimensions in the decomposition of the regular representation into isotypic components.
-The right tableau under RSK represents a path building up a Young diagram, and interchanging the two tableaux $T$ and $T'$ corresponds to inverting the associated permutation.
-This fits well both with our right tableau corresponding to an induction path, and with the way that switching $T$ and $T'$ in the indexing of the weight basis for $\mathbb{C}[S_n]$ corresponds to switching the left and right actions.
-We did not see a meaningful realization of RSK in our algebraic context, but viewing things more geometrically could help, as RSK has an interpretation in terms of relative positions of pairs of flags fixed by unipotent matrices.
+In a sequel \cite{bib_ES} to this paper, we realize RSK as a change of basis between two weight bases, one labeled by pairs of tableaux constructed here, and another, labeled by permutations, coming from an external degenerate affine Hecke algebra acting on $\mathbb{C}[S_n]$.
+The transformation of weight bases corresponds to the quotient map $H_n \to \mathbb{C}[S_n]$, which takes $Y_i \mapsto X_i$ (external translations in $H_n$ to JM-elements in $\mathbb{C}[S_n]$) as mentioned in Section \ref{sec_dAHA}.